 Ruukki research infrastructure

 Ruukki has field research platforms, which offer the opportunity to focus in particular on acid sulphate soils and peat soils.
 There is also a research hub where research related to beef production can be carried out.
 Luke Ruukki's research infrastructure provides practical applications for research and development activities to support entrepreneurs in arable farming and beef production.
+NorPeat platform in Ruukki is part of European AnaEE research infrastructure.

 Ruukki's research infrastructure includes 70 hectares of arable land for research and feed production.
 The fields are located on both organic and mineral soils.
 Sulphate soils typical of coastal areas are also present.
 There is also cooperation with farmers who have fields suitable for organic research.
 Agricultural discharges to water can be measured in instrumented fields on both sulphate and peat soils.
 For the measurement of greenhouse gases, eddy-covariance instrumentation and chamber measurement systems are available.
 Ruukki is part of the INAR RI long-term greenhouse gas measurement stations and one of the research platforms is part of the AnaEE ERIC experimental ecosystem research infrastructure.

-- Measurement of water consumption per pen
+- water consumption measurement per pen

-- Animal handling facilities and scales
+- animal handling facilities and scales

 - thermographic camera and ultrasonic measuring equipment